anebz/cloud/Certifications/aws_data_anaytics_specialty.md

     * this file ensures that only the correct data is loaded, loaded only once, and provides accountability. then use copy with this manifest file
     * Avoids the problem of Resume Building Event
 * INSERT: move data from one table to another, data is already in Redshift
-* VACUUM: recover space from deleted rows, it re-sorts rows and reclaims space
+* VACUUM: recover space from deleted rows, it re-sorts rows and reclaims space.
+Can only be done by the table ownser or superuser
+  * It can be paused if there is high load in the cluster
-  * When deleting rows, they are not automatically deleted, but rather marked for deletion
-  * When updating rows, new row is appended and old row is marked for deletion
+  * When deleting rows, they are not automatically deleted, but rather marked for deletion.
+When updating rows, new row is appended and old row is marked for deletion
+  * If VACUUM is slow
+    * Unsorted data
+    * More columns on the table
+    * VACUUM is run too infrequently
+  * check VACUUM status by using the svv_vacuum_progress query
 * UNLOAD: Glue unloads from a Redshift table into S3
 * DBLINK: copy and sync data between PostgreSQL and Redshift